2 User-Friendly Plugins to Hide WooCommerce Products

 - Let users unhide the products by entering a password

-- Make the products automatically visible to certain user roles that you choose
+- Make the products automatically visible to certain users or user roles

 How to password protect your hidden WooCommerce category